birukbelay/nestjs-todo/documentation/configuration.md

 ## configrations
+## Clonning and installing this codebase

+1. Install npm dependencies:

+cd current_projects_folder
+npm install

+2. Create and seed the database
 Run the following command to setup your database.
 This also creates the User and Todo tables that are defined in prisma/schema.prisma:

 > npx prisma migrate dev --name init